Austinuc/alx-low_level_programming/0x02-functions_nested_loops/README.md

 0-putchar.c | Prints _putchar followed by a new line
-1-alphabet.c | Prints all the alphabets in lowercase 2-print_alphabet_x10.c | Prints 10 times all the alphabets in lowercase
+1-alphabet.c | Prints all the alphabets in lowercase 2-print_alphabet_x10.c | Prints 10 times all the alphabets in lowercase 4-isalpha.c | CHecks for alphabetic character and returns 1 if true or 0 otherwise